Cray-HPE/docs-csm/operations/kyverno/Kyverno.md

 * View policy enforcement as events.
 * Scan existing resources for violations.

 Kyverno policies implement the various levels of Kubernetes [Pod Security Standards](https://kubernetes.io/docs/concepts/security/pod-security-standards/) for CSM services.
-The policies are minimally restrictive and enforces the best practices for Pods.
+The policies are minimally restrictive and enforces the best practices for pods.
 The policies make sure the following values are set for workloads (if not present).

 ```
 securityContext: